jogoodma/homology-explorer/docs/draft_report.md

 ## Example 3

 In Figure XX, the gene homology network for 18w in *D. melanogaster* is shown.
-18w is a gene that contributes to multiple processes including ovarian follicle cell migration, antibacterial humoral response and ventral cord development^[18w].
+18w is a gene that contributes to multiple processes including ovarian follicle cell migration, antibacterial humoral response and ventral cord development (18w, Alliance of Genome Resources).
 In part A, you see the entirety of the complex network that 18w is associated with.
 In part b, the same network is shown, but with homology calls with scores of less than 4 removed.
 This demonstrates the ease with which the tool can be used to remove complexity and allow researches to focus on high value data easily.